Belle Stewart

 Belle Stewart, born Isobella McGregor, (18 July 1906 – 4 September 1997) was a Scottish Traveller traditional singer.
 Her biography, Queen Amang the Heather: the Life of Belle Stewart, was written by her daughter, Sheila Stewart, and published in 2006.
+She was awarded the British Empire Medal (BEM) in 1981 for "outstanding contribution to Scottish traditional music".

 Early years

 Isobella McGregor was born on the banks of the River Tay at Caputh, near Blairgowrie, into a family of Highland Scottish Travellers, who lived in bow-tents (similar to dome tents).
 Sheila Stewart corrects the frequently cited birthdate of 17 July 1906 to the 18th.
 As a result of their life-style, the family received much insult and abuse.
 Belle's father died when she was only 9 months old.
 Afraid that social workers might take her children from her, her mother stopped travelling and settled in Perthshire.
 The McGregor family tried to teach Belle how to read palms (fortune telling), but she didn't take to this.
 The family frequently went to Northern Ireland to do pearl-fishing.
 In the evenings they gathered at ceilidhs to exchange folk songs.
 Stewart learnt songs from her brothers, who had themselves learnt them from her father.